 July 6—August 1, 2020 | Edwin Huizinga, Director

-The Carmel Bach Festival is delighted to invite musicians to apply for its first annual Baroque & Classical Academy, July 6–August 1, 2020.
+The Carmel Bach Festival is delighted to announce the musicians who will take part in the first annual Baroque & Classical Academy, July 6–August 1, 2020:

-This intensive program will provide training from internationally acclaimed artists and performance opportunities with the Carmel Bach Festival Orchestra.
+This Festival Baroque and Classical Academy will provide training from internationally acclaimed artists and performance opportunities with the Carmel Bach Festival Orchestra.
 Selected musicians will serve as artists-in-residence and musical ambassadors to the community through the creation and performance of outreach concerts in the local communities of Monterey Bay.

 The string quartet will allow the Festival to go beyond its traditional programs and venues to serve new audience in different concert formats and locations.
 Target cities in the County include Salinas, Marina, Seaside, Monterey, King City and Big Sur.
 Potential venues are the National Steinbeck Center and the Youth Orchestra Salinas in Salinas, Boys and Girls Clubs, Rancho Cielo, the Henry Miller Library, the Big Sur Grange, local churches such as St. Francis Xavier Catholic Church in Seaside, the Church of the Good Shepherd in Salinas, and assisted living and nursing homes throughout the county.